nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

  Import-Module carbon
  ```

-Outcome:

- 4) Use the following cmdlets to grant the SeBackupPrivilege to the new user and verify the privilege:
+ 5) Use the following cmdlets to grant the SeBackupPrivilege to the new user and verify the privilege:

  ```
  Grant-CPrivilege -Identity ncv -Privilege SeBackupPrivilege